noi-techpark/documentation/README.md

 ...then you do not need to create a `development` branch and do not protect the `master` branch.

-### I want to know how the git flow works for a project of ODH
+### I want to know how the git flow works for a project of Open Data hub

 This work is based on [Vincent Driessen's post](https://nvie.com/posts/a-successful-git-branching-model/), about a successful Git branching model, and [Semantic Versioning](https://semver.org).
 We suggest, that you read these articles to better understand what follows.

-Please read [I want to create a project for ODH](#i-want-to-create-a-project-for-ODH) before you start.
+Please read [I want to create a project for Open Data hub](#i-want-to-create-a-project-for-Open-Data-Hub) before you start.

 We have two main branches:
   - `master` contains production-ready commits only